Dotsian/DexScript/README.md

 You've probably been using this for a while and if a new version is released you can always go find the code for updating in the wiki.

-## Can I test beta things?
+## Can I test beta features?

-Yes, you can test beta things, and if you are wondering how to do that, follow the guide in the [wiki](https://github.com/Dotsian/DexScript/wiki/Installing,-Updating,-and-Uninstalling) below the uninstall one.
+Yes, you can test the beta branch of DexScript, and if you are wondering how to do that, follow the guide in the [wiki](https://github.com/Dotsian/DexScript/wiki/Installing,-Updating,-and-Uninstalling) below the uninstall one.
 If there are any bugs please report them at [bug report](https://github.com/Dotsian/DexScript/issues/new/choose).

 ## Information